 - Lies to get ahead of others and doesn’t worry about hurting anyone emotionally

-- Sabotages other’s work as much as possible to be the best then everyone else
+- Sabotages other’s work as much as possible to be the best than everyone else

-- Spread gossips but deny them when confronted
+- Spread gossip but deny them when confronted.

 - Ensures maintaining ethics but encourages others to not follow ethics by instigating work pressure

 - Charming, persuasive, manipulating, two-faced, backstabbing, extreme sense of superiority and utilizes every opportunity to passively develop negativity in others

 How to cope with a Narcissist at work

 - Be strong, it’s OK; they are everywhere